July 22 ~ Tour de France

-The biggest bicycle race of all time began in 1903 as a publicity stunt for the cycling magazine l'Auto.
-That first race was 2,500 km long and took place across 19 days, in six stages.
-Riders--60 of them--were expected to ride day and night.
-The winner was Maurice Garin.
+Tour de France cyclists The greatest bicycle race of all time began in 1903 as a publicity stunt for the French cycling magazine l'Auto.
+That inaugural Tour de France stretched an astonishing 2,500 km (about 1,550 miles) across 19 days and six brutal stages.

 Every year since, almost one billion people throughout the world follow the Tour de France, with its routes and difficulties changing over the years.
 Often described as the equivalent of running twenty marathons in twenty days, the race currently runs 3462 kilometers over 3 weeks, with a stage a day.